 2. Importance of Sheathing in Construction

 Sheathing plays a vital role in the construction process by providing stability and strength to the building structure.
-It helps distribute the load evenly across the frame and provides a base for exterior finishes such as siding or stucco.
+It helps distribute the load evenly across the frame and provides a base for exterior finishes such as siding or stucco, forming the foundation for any well-built residential siding system.

 3. Plywood Sheathing